Pathway in Neurons may Contribute to Neurodegenerative Disease

 This pathway, called DLK, has received recent attention as a candidate drug target because it contributes to the deterioration of damaged neurons.
 The new findings further expand that interest by suggesting that inhibiting DLK may help neurons to maintain working synapses, which is more useful than simply preventing damaged neurons from dying.

 The pathway, studied here in fruit flies, is similar to the pathway in the neurons of mammals and humans.
 The U-M team, which includes former doctoral student Jiaxing Li and Catherine Collins, associate professor of molecular, cellular and developmental biology, found a new relationship between the injury pathway and a protein in neurons called kinesin—specifically, a kinesin called Unc-104.
+Yao Zhang, a lead author of the paper and now a researcher at MIT, first discovered the striking genetic interaction between DLK and Unc-104.

 When neurons communicate with each other, they extend a projection called an axon toward each other and form sites for information exchange called synapses.
 Transmitting information between synapses requires many protein molecules, which are manufactured within the neuron cell body and ferried over long distances within axons by kinesins such as Unc-104.
 The Unc-104 kinesin seems to carry many of the proteins needed for the neuron to release neurotransmitters for information exchange.